We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Chicken, kidney beans, butternut squash, and green beans served over a bed of white rice?
 Not only is this recipe super simple to make, this is basically a regular stay-at-home dinner for humans.
 Why not?

-Chicken livers also work great in this recipe — though we understand if you are less keen to take a bite.
+Chicken livers also work great in this recipe, though we understand if you are now less keen to take a bite.
 Make extra servings so you can store plenty of leftovers in the freezer.

 If your dog seems less-than-enthusiastic about the nightly ritual of dried kibble — we all know that look — then why not put your cooking skills to good use?
 It’s just one of the many ways we can show appreciation for our best bud.

 With a generous helping of protein, fresh produce, and hearty grains, these recipes will get that tail wagging again.
 Don’t be surprised when that bowl is licked clean.

 Hilary Lebow is a writer, certified yoga instructor, certified personal trainer, corrective exercise specialist, and certified nutrition coach.
 When she’s not working, she can be found in nature with her two dogs or planning her next travel adventure.